MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

 To configure the KMS host computer to activate Office, you must be a member of the Administrators group on the KMS host computer.

-If your KMS host computer has internet access, do the following:
+If your KMS host computer has internet access, do the following steps:

 1. Sign in to the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) and download the KMS key for each product and version of Office that you want KMS to activate.
 2. On the KMS host computer, download the appropriate Office Volume License Pack from the Microsoft Download Center: [Office 2019](https://www.microsoft.com/download/details.aspx?id=57342), [Office 2016](https://www.microsoft.com/download/details.aspx?id=49164).
 3. Run the Office Volume License Pack executable file.
-This will install the Office Volume License Pack on the KMS host computer and then opens the Volume Activation Tools wizard.
+Running the executable file will install the Office Volume License Pack on the KMS host computer and then opens the Volume Activation Tools wizard.
 4. Follow the steps in the Volume Activation Tools wizard.
 Enter your KMS key when prompted.
 5. If you have a firewall, make sure port 1688 is open to allow the KMS host service through the firewall.
    - Go to **Control Panel** > **System and Security** > **Windows Firewall**.